 Farmers across the U.S. need an economical way to dispose of agricultural waste, while also improving the soil to fuel an increase in production.
 Communities need an economic boost and want access to an abundant, renewable energy supply.

-Each facility will produce 765,000 BTUS of a renewable biogas, creating enough energy for 10,000 homes.
+Each facility will produce 765,000 MMBTUS of renewable natural gas, creating enough energy for 10,000 homes.

-The clean energy produced at each facility will reduce greenhouse gas emissions equivalent to taking 57,444 passenger vehicles off the road.
+The clean energy produced at each facility will reduce greenhouse gas emissions by 550,000 tons annually, equivalent to taking 107,795 passenger vehicles off the road each year.

-Our process will also create a stabilized fertilizer for area farmers to better meet the region’s agricultural needs and reduce phosphorous runoff.
+Our process will also create an organic fertilizer for area farmers to better meet the region’s agricultural needs and reduce phosphorous runoff.